MicrosoftDocs/azure-databases-docs/articles/postgresql/migrate/migration-service/best-practices-oracle-to-postgresql.md

 ---
-title: Best practices to migrate from Oracle into Flexible Server
+title: Best Practices For Migrations From Oracle To Azure Database For PostgreSQL
-description: Best practices for migrations from Oracle into Azure Database for PostgreSQL.
+description: Best practices for migrations from Oracle into Azure Database for PostgreSQL
 author: jaredmeade
 ms.author: jaredmeade
 ms.reviewer: tbd